 should we give extra sick days to employees who can’t work from home? by Alison Green on January 11, 2023 A reader writes: Long-time avid reader with a question I’d love your take on before I bring it to my manager.
 I’m a manager for an eight-person team for a position that requires 100% of work to be done in-person, on-site, at set times.
 It’s worth noting that this in-person team is typically the lowest paid and most blue collar in our organization.
 Almost everyone else in my organization has some flexibility in terms of where and when they work, ranging from full-time remote to one day a week WFH.
 For those WFH positions, our organization is super flexible with things like appointments, flex schedules, occasionally working with sick kids at home, and working from home when you’re sick enough to not come in, but not so sick you need a sick day.
 Lately I’ve been seeing our on-site team coming to work sick with cold and flu symptoms.
 We do offer sick time and PTO, but I know some of them are running low on sick time due to family illnesses and this horrible cold and flu season.
 Would it be reasonable and/or legal to offer full-time non-remote staff more sick leave than people who have remote flexibility?
 It seems reasonable since I, as someone who can work from home as needed, can choose to work for a day with my sick kid or mild cold symptoms, but they have no option but to burn through a sick day or come to work sick.
 YES.
 Yes, yes, yes, yes.
 Please advocate for this.
 It’s the solution to multiple things: • First, it addresses the very real reality you pointed out, that on-site workers end up needing to use more sick days because they don’t have the option of working from home while sick that some of their colleagues have.
 (They also might be more likely to get sick in the first place, since they’re coming to work and getting exposed to other people who are in the same situation they are.) • Second, it will help keep germs out of your workplace, thereby keeping other people able to come to work and continue doing their jobs.
 That’s a win for the everyone, including your employer. • Third, it recognizes the different burden put on on-site workers, and could be a real step toward easing some of the understandable resentment some on-site workers have developed toward remote colleagues over the last few years.
 (Hell, if you really want to show appreciation to your on-site staff, you could go a step further and offer them some Life Happens days too, which they can use for the life management stuff that requires being at home — cable guy, broken washing machine, whatever it is — but which their WFH coworkers are able to work through.)
 Every employer with a mix of workers where some can work from home and some can’t should offer extra paid days off to their on-site employees.
 Suggest it!
 Read an update to this letter.
-You may also like:should I get rid of remote work because our in-office staff thinks it's unfair?my whole office works from home except me -- and I'm getting stuck with everyone's admin workhow can I tell our boss we’ll all quit if we can't work from home? { 291 comments }
+You may also like:should I get rid of remote work because our in-office staff thinks it's unfair?my whole office works from home except me -- and I'm getting stuck with everyone's admin workour in-office employees are upset that they have to use more sick days than our remote workers { 291 comments }

 Lost academic* January 11, 2023 at 2:06 pm This is great advice.
 People will have a negative reaction out of the concept of ‘fairness’, but what’s fair to the company is to ensure that staff do not come to work to infect everyone else and are in the best position to stay healthy and financially solvent so they can continue to work there.
 I work exclusively from home now but would definitely implement this if I were in a position to do so/had anyone that needed it.